 ...because every garden is a poison garden.

-The purpose of THE POISON GARDEN website is to provide insights, many of them amusing, into the human race's long relationship with substances which have the potential to cause great harm.
+The purpose of THE POISON GARDEN website is to provide insights, many of them amusing, into the human race's long relationship with substances that have the potential to cause harm.

-Since the beginning of June 2011, I've been writing a daily blog
+Since the beginning of June 2011, I've been writing a blog

 about poisonous plants, especially current news stories when a plant

 You can access the blog here.

 But, before going any further, it's important to understand that accidental plant poisoning is very unusual and only very rarely do people suffer serious harm.
 Death from accidental ingestion of a poisonous plant, in its natural state, is exceptionally unusual.

 I'm John Robertson and I've spent over ten years researching, writing and talking about poisonous plants.

 Most visitors to this site are looking for information about a specific plant.
 The menu on the right will take you straight to a plant's page.

 A bee feeds on monkshood